Skip to main content

 As an anchoress in the 14th century, this is where Julian of Norwich wrote her ‘Revelations of Divine Love’- the first book by a woman to be published in English.
 Today, you can follow in the footsteps of pilgrims across the world as you soak in the shrine’s serenity.

 From here, make your way east across King Street to our riverside walk.
 Starting at Riverside, head north along the tree-lined pathways, following the meandering River Wensum towards our historic Cathedral Quarter.
-Breathe in the earthy scent of weeping willows as you pass waterside pubs and local landmarks.
+Breathe in the earthy scent of leafy trees as you pass buzzing waterside pubs and picturesque local landmarks.
 From the flint walls of Pull’s Ferry to the medieval Cow Tower, Norwich’s rich history unfolds with every step you take.

 Treat yourself to a pint at the Adam and Eve pub after your walk

 Once you reach Jarrold Bridge, we suggest a well-deserved pitstop at the Adam and Eve- the oldest pub (and one of the most popular) in Norwich.
-Nestled close to Norwich Cathedral, enjoy its characterful oak beams- mind your head!- or spend some time in the sun amid fragrant flowers, pint in hand.
+Nestled close to Norwich Cathedral, enjoy its characterful oak beams- mind your head!- before taking a seat outside with a crisp pint amid fragrant flowers.

 Day Two